vipoo/SuperMFLib/samples/WavSink/readme.txt

 c:\Windows\Microsoft.NET\Framework\v2.0.50727\regasm /tlb /codebase WavSink.dll

 The way MF loads sinks seems strange (to me).
-Look at this comments from the c++ code:
+Look at this comment from the c++ code:

 // To use the WavSink, include this header file in an application
 // and link to the library file created by this project.